Meet our Students

 She was elected as a Board member of Nurture RVA, a local non-profit organization aimed at improving the health and well-being of childbearing families through fitness, education, social support, and community engagement during the critical life transition of pregnancy, birth, and early parenting.

-Martinson earned a BA in Economics from the University of Ghana, an MA in Economic Development and Policy Analysis from the University of Nottingham in the U.K., and a Master of Accountancy from Virginia Commonwealth University.
+Martinson, a first year student, earned a BA in Economics from the University of Ghana, an MA in Economic Development and Policy Analysis from the University of Nottingham in the U.K., and a Master of Accountancy from Virginia Commonwealth University.
 Martinson currently works as a Grants Management Specialist for the National Institute of Health and is an adjunct instructor at Northern Virginia Community College.

 Palazzolo, J. (2015).
 A Multi-theory Application: The Evaluation of Accountable Care Organizations.
 Management & Avenir Santé, (1), 19-36.